brandonh-msft/custom-dev-box/README.md

 ## Customizing

-Feel free to customize any software installations (machine or user) by modifying the `Install-SystemSoftware.ps1` and `Install-UserSoftware.ps1` scripts accordingly.
+Feel free to customize any software installations (machine or user) or Windows configuration by modifying the `Install-SystemSoftware.ps1` and `Apply-OneTimeUserSetup.ps1` scripts accordingly.
 > **WARNING**: Testing your changes takes a really long time; Image Builder Templates take anywhere from 1-4hr to complete.

+You can read more about this solution on my blog [here](https://netitude.bc3tech.net/2024/02/06/microsoft-dev-box-make-it-your-own/).